Sidewalk repair program will focus on Sunset Hill and Pinkney neighborhoods this year; what to know about the projects

 The red lines on the map show where sidewalks are scheduled to be repaired in Lawrence’s Pinkney Neighborhood in 2026.

-How does the cost-sharing program work?
+How does the “cost-partnering” program work?

 When the city inspects an area’s sidewalks, Korynta said, it produces a report on the hazards present, such as uneven sidewalk panels or deterioration.
 If the city determines that these hazards are caused by something it’s responsible for, such as street trees, it pays for the cost of the repairs associated with those hazards.
 For any other hazards, the property owner is responsible for that cost.

-But there are many other costs that the city pays as part of its cost-sharing program, whether the city is responsible for the hazards or not.
+But there are many other costs that the city pays as part of its program, whether the city is responsible for the hazards or not.
 The city will cover property owners’ costs related to demolition and removal of old sidewalks, excavation, grading, retaining walls and design services, Korynta told the advisory board.

 “The only thing that adjacent property owners pay for are their identified hazards,” he said.